Blog / Google Slides Activities: 8 Fun Ideas for Biology Lessons

 So.
 Many.
 Diagrams.

-Students can find it difficult to keep all of the diagrams straight since there is so much information.
+Our students can find it difficult to keep all of the diagrams straight since there is so much information.

 Picture of a computer with a Google Slides activity where students are asked to label a diagram of the carbon cycle.